Passport to English Logo

 9. We will have spaghetti salad and bread for dinner.

-10. Mrs. Gomez who is retiring at the end of school year is an outstanding teacher.
+10. Mrs. Gomez who is retiring is an outstanding teacher.

 11. Tom finished her homework but Ronda couldn't finish hers.